 The local food specialties are worth trying, too.
 Belgian chocolate and fresh seafood are both excellent.
 Bruges is a beautiful city with plenty to see and do, but it’s also just a pleasant place to chill.
 It’s definitely worth a stay if you’re visiting Belgium.

-If you want to learn more about Antwerp and the area, pay a visit to Museum aan de Stroom.
-If you’re traveling with kids, you should stop by Antwerp Zoo for the day.
+If you want to learn more about Antwerp and the area, visit Museum aan de Stroom.
+If traveling with kids, you should stop by Antwerp Zoo for the day.
 Overall, Antwerp is an excellent destination for travelers seeking an action-packed vacation.

 Liege is one of the best places to visit in Belgium if you’re interested in the country’s history.
 The city is home to a number of well-preserved medieval landmarks, including the Prince-Bishops’ Palace and the Saint Liege Cathedral.

-The forest is full of hiking and biking trails, and there are also a number of small towns and villages that are worth exploring.
-Liege is a great place to visit if you’re interested in learning more about Belgian history and culture.
+The forest is full of hiking and biking trails, and there are also a number of small towns and villages worth exploring.
+Liege is a great place to learn more about Belgian history and culture.

 Mons is a small and picturesque city located in the southern part of Belgium.
 It’s best known for being the site of the Battle of Mons, which took place in 1914.
-The battle was the first action between British and German troops in the Great War and resulted in horrendous casualties, and acts of extreme bravery that led to at least 3 Victoria Crosses being awarded to British soldiers.
+The battle was the first between British and German troops in the Great War.
+It resulted in horrendous casualties and acts of extreme bravery that led to at least 3 Victoria Crosses being awarded to British soldiers.

 Mons still echoes with memories of World War I. it’s famously home to St. Symphorien cemetery – a joint German and Commonwealth war grave site that contains the graves of the two Commonwealth soldiers believed to be the first and the last Commonwealth soldiers to be killed during the First World War.